DeWayne Walker: Early life and college

 Born in Los Angeles, Walker graduated from John Muir High School of Pasadena, California in 1978.
 Walker attended and played for Pasadena City College for two years before transferring to the University of Minnesota, where he was a two-year starter.

-In 1992, Walker completed his B.A. in liberal arts at Regents College (now Excelsior University).
+In 1992, Walker completed his Bachelor of Arts in liberal arts at Regents College of the University of the State of New York (now Excelsior University).

 Professional playing career

-Walker played for the CFL's Edmonton Eskimos in 1982 and the USFL's Oakland Invaders in 1984 and Arizona Outlaws in 1985.
+Walker played for the Canadian Football League's Edmonton Eskimos in 1982 and the USFL's Oakland Invaders in 1984 and Arizona Outlaws in 1985.